 In an active learning approach, learning is not only about the content, but is also about the process.
 Active learning develops students’ autonomy and their ability to learn.
 Active learning gives students greater involvement and control over their learning.
 This means that students are better able to continue learning once they have left school and college.

 What are your term times?

-We have students aged 7 – 16 years.
-Within this range, the full spectrum of capability is covered.
+We support students from year groups 3 to year 9.
+Within this range, the full spectrum of services is covered.

 What abilities do you cater for?

 ASKE Tuition isn’t just for students who aren’t performing well in their studies; we also work with high achievers.
 Whatever level your child is at, our individualised approach to learning needs will bring out true potential.

 What happens if my child is sick and can't make it?

 Let us know as soon as possible.
 We’ll cancel your child’s tutoring session for that day and you may ask us to schedule a make-up session during the term.

 How long do we need to come for?

 The length of time each student attends ASKE Tuition depends on the goals they set for themselves and the level of achievement they want to attain.
 Some stay for a couple of terms, and others choose to stay longer, setting new goals and striving for further challenges.